thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 That query's cache will have an entry per file URI we parse, and each entry can be red or green.
 {{</ notice >}}

-All queries start red.
-Upon execution, they're marked green.
-When a query's input changes, we mark it red again.
-Before our engine executes any query, it checks the colors of that query's dependencies.
-If all of them are green, we can eschew our run and use our query's cached value.
-We know it's safe to skip our run because our queries are pure, relying only on their inputs to determine their output.
+Our query engine maintains one global revision that is updated anytime an input changes.
+Each query then tracks two revisions for it's cached value: `changed_at` and `verified_at`.
+`changed_at` is updated to the current global revision whenever we execute a query and it's value changes.
+That means we run the function that produces its value and update our cache with a new value.
+If we produce a value that's the same as our current cached value, we don't update `changed_at`.

+`verified_at` is updated to the revision we've verified our query value hasn't changed, meaning it's safe to continue using the last changed at value.
+Note that `verified_at`, unlike `changed_at`, isn't necessarily updated to the global current revision, just whatever revision we've checked.
+We update `verified_at` when we execute a query.
+But we'll also update it when we can determine that a query's value couldn't have changed in a revision.

+This can happen when we check each query dependency and see it's `changed_at` revision precedes our query's `verified_at` revision.
+Since our queries are pure, if none of our dependencies change, we know our query hasn't changed and we can reuse our cached value as is.

-When any dependency is red, our engine executes our query.
+When any dependency has changed, our engine executes our query.
-Our engine doesn't mark our query red, yet.
+Our engine doesn't update our `changed_at` revision, yet.
-We first compare our new value with the cached value.
+First, it compares our new value with the cached value.
-If our execution produced an equal value, we leave our query green.
+If our execution produced an equal value, we leave our query's `changed_at` revision the same.
-We only mark our query red when the values are different.

 This is more important in practice than it might seem.
 Imagine a scenario where we make a trivial change in our source code, changing whitespace, adding a comment, etc.
 We have to rerun our parsing query.
-Upon desugaring, however, we produce the same AST, marking our desugaring query green.
+Upon desugaring, however, we produce the same AST, leaving our query's `changed_at` revision alone.
-Any query that depends on desugaring no longer needs to run.
+Any query that depends on desugaring sees that old `changed_at` revision and knows it can use it's cached value.
 We've saved ourself from executing the remainder of our passes.

 With exposition out of the way, we can begin looking at some actual code.